Assessing Coherency and Consistency of Code Execution Reasoning by Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have shown emerging abilities in code/test synthesis, code completion, bug/vulnerability detection, code translation, and program repair.
-The extent to which they can reason about different code aspects is still under investigation. \crux~\cite{gu2024cruxeval} and \codemind~\cite{liu2024codemind, liu2025exerscope} proposed the input or output prediction tasks to evaluate code execution reasoning of LLMs. \reval~\cite{chen2024reasoning} took one step further and evaluated LLMs using four runtime behavior prediction tasks: for given inputs and a statement in the program, predict (1) if the statement is covered during execution, (2) variable values after the execution of it, (3) the next statement executed after it, and (4) final output.
+Large Language Models (LLMs) have shown emerging abilities in code completion and synthesis, bug/vulnerability detection, code translation, and program repair.
+The extent to which they can reason about different aspects of code remains under investigation. \crux~\cite{gu2024cruxeval} and \codemind~\cite{liu2024codemind,liu2025exerscope} proposed the input or output prediction tasks to evaluate code reasoning of LLMs. \reval~\cite{chen2024reasoning} took one step further and evaluated LLMs using four runtime prediction tasks: for given statement, predict (1) if the statement is covered during execution, (2) variable values after the execution of it, (3) the next statement executed after it, and (4) final output.
 These techniques lack the following essential features:

 \textbf{Reasoning Coherency.} \crux and \codemind only concern the prediction of input or output without evaluating the intermediate program states. \reval evaluates runtime behavior prediction of \emph{a subset of statements} in programs, not all, due to computational overhead inherent in their design.
 It also prompts an LLM separately per individual statement without \emph{reliable} strategies to combine all predictions for the entire program.
-As a result, none of these techniques can \emph{promptly} and \emph{reliably} determine reasoning coherency: (1) \emph{where} the execution reasoning diverges from the ground truth for incorrect output prediction cases or (2) flag \emph{suspiciously correct output predictions} (correct prediction of the output despite the divergence of execution reasoning from the ground truth).
+As a result, none of these techniques can \emph{\textcolor{\CRColor}{efficiently}\footnote{efficiency refers to manageable computational cost and inference overhead}} and \emph{reliably} determine reasoning coherency: (1) \emph{where} the execution reasoning diverges from the ground truth for incorrect output prediction cases or (2) flag \emph{suspiciously correct output predictions} (correct prediction of the output despite the divergence of execution reasoning from the ground truth).
 The former pinpoints the root cause of limited reasoning capabilities of LLMs and provides insights for improving the next generation of Code LLMs.
 The latter can reveal data contamination, hallucinations, and reasoning shortcuts to enhance trustworthiness~\cite{zhang2023siren,shidetecting,ding2024break}.

 \textbf{Reasoning Consistency.} Prior techniques evaluate the reasoning of LLMs per single test, failing to study the consistency of reasoning across multiple tests with different or same coverage.
 Investigating such consistency can reveal the strength of inductive reasoning in LLMs: a model that correctly reasons about execution across tests with different coverage is unlikely to succeed by chance (\emph{strong} consistency), and a model that correctly reasons about the execution across tests with the same coverage, but not those with difference coverage, has a \emph{weak} consistency.
 Otherwise, the execution reasoning of the model can be considered random.